The 10 Whitest Cities In Washington For 2022

 Our particular column of interest here was the number of people who identified as White alone.

-We limited our analysis to non-CDPs with a population greater than 6,000 people.
+We limited our analysis to town with a population greater than 6,000 people.
 That left us with 115 cities.

-We then calculated the percent of residents that are White.
-The percentages ranked from 92.3% to 7.9%.
+We then calculated the percentage of residents that are White.
+The percentages ranked from 90.6% to 5.9%.

-Finally, we ranked each city based on the percent of White population with a higher score being more White than a lower score.
+Finally, we ranked each city based on the percentage of White population, with a higher score being more White than a lower score.
 Liberty Lake took the distinction of being the most White, while Toppenish was the least White city.
-You can download the data here.

 Read on for more information on how the cities in Washington ranked by population of White residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.